Call Now:

 3. CSST Pipe

 CSST pipes or corrugated stainless steel tubing will be a great option if you plan to install new gas appliances in the house.
 They are corrugated, and you can easily bend them around the edges and corners.
-Hence, you will not require adding any new joints and fittings.
+Hence, you will not be required to add any new joints and fittings.

 If you have to choose between CSST and steel pipes, we will ask you to choose the former as they are lightweight and easy to install.
 If you have some training, then you can do the job.
 Plus, CSST pipes can be used where a long pipe is needed.